 In most cases, Community Care does not pay for medicines.
-The only exception is methadone for drug addiction treatment.
+The only exception is methadone for opioid use disorder treatment.
 Your prescriptions are covered by your physical health plan.

 Who pays for laboratory tests (blood tests, urine tests, etc.) ordered by my doctor because of medicine I am taking?

 Laboratory services are paid for by Community Care if ordered by a psychiatrist in our network.

 What if I get a bill or a provider asks me to pay for treatment or pay a co-pay?